duxor/angular-ollama/README.md

 The project includes comprehensive unit tests for all components and services, including:

-- Component tests for all UI components (MessageItem, MessageList, SessionForm, SessionList, etc.)
+- Component tests for all UI components (MessageCard, MessageFeed, MessageForm, ConversationList, etc.)
 - Service tests for OllamaApi, ChatStore, and other services
 - Tests for signal-based inputs and outputs
 - Tests for the AI typing indicator